sahjaldu/physicsWeb/content/9  Electromagnetism/Electric Flux.md

 $$
 \phi=\left| E \right| \cos\theta \left| A \right|
 $$
-We only look at the portion of the [[Electric Field]] parallel to the area vector.
+We only look at the portion of [[The Electric Field]] parallel to the area vector.

 For curved surfaces, the area vector will be changing from place to place along the curved surface.
 So, we can use an integral to represent that variation:
 $$